Ajit-2111/document-converse/README.md

 - The text chunks are converted into vectors using OpenAI's embeddings.
 - Users can ask questions, and the application provides responses based on the content of the documents.

+## Credit

+This project was inspired by a YouTube video tutorial created by **[Alejandro AO - Software & Ai](https://www.youtube.com/@alejandro_ao)**.
+I have modified and extended the original project to suit my requirements and added additional features.

 ## How It Works

 1. Users upload documents (PDF, TXT, DOC).